liborty/rstats/README.md

 ### `fromop`

-When T is a type convertible by an existing `From` implementation and `f64:From<T>` has been duly added everywhere as a trait bound, then you can pass in either one of these:
+When T is a type convertible by an existing `From` implementation and `f64:From<T>` has been duly added everywhere as a trait bound, then you can pass in one of these:

 ```rust
 &mut fromop
 &mut |f:&T| f64::from(*f)
 ```

-All other cases were previously only possible with manual implementation written for the (global) From trait for each type T and each different conversion method, whereby the latter would conflict.
+All other cases were previously only possible with manual implementation written for the (global) From trait for each type T and each different conversion method, whereby the different conversions would conflict.
 Now the user can simply pass in a custom 'quantify' closure.
 This generality is obtained at the price of one small inconvenience: using the above closures for the simple cases.

 ## Auxiliary Functions

-* `sumn`: sum of a sequence 1..n, also the size of a lower/upper triangular matrix below/above the diagonal (= n*(n+1)/2.),
+* `sumn`: sum of the sequence `1..n = n*(n+1)/2`.
+It is also the size of a lower/upper triangular matrix,
-* `unit_matrix`: - generates full unit matrix
+* `unit_matrix`: - generates full unit matrix.

 ## Trait Stats